elijahdecker/AdventOfCode/ReadMe.md

 ## Extra Notes
 - The admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publically available (To make it harder to completely copy the site)
 - This puzzle helper currently does not use the leaderboard api, but if you choose to copy this template and talk to the leaderboard, make sure to throttle the and cache the calls to not overload the server

-## TODO
-- Add an easy way to switch between the example and real input